-Before you begin: If you want to use certificate-based authentication, create the necessary certificate profile.
+Before you begin: If you want to use certificate-based authentication, you must first create a shared certificate profile, SCEP profile, or user credential profile.

-- 1. In the management console, on the menu bar, click Policies and Profiles > Networks and connections > Single sign-on extension. - 2.
+- 1. In the management console, on the menu bar, click Policies and profiles > Networks and connections > Single sign-on extension. - 2.
 Click +. - 3.
 Type a name and description for the profile. - 4.
-In the Single sign-on extension type drop-down list, click Custom extension or Kerberos built-in extension provided by Apple.
+In the Single sign-on extension type drop-down list, click Custom extension or Kerberos built-in extension.

-Task Steps If you select Custom extenstion a.
+Task Steps If you selected Custom extenstion a.
 In the Extension identifier field, type the identifier for the app that performs the single sign-on. b.
 Select the appropriate sign-on type. c.
 If you selected Credential as the sign-on type, perform the following steps: In the Realm field, type the realm name for the credential.
-In the Domains section, click + to add a domain.
-In the Name field, type the domain for which the app extension performs single sign-on.
-Add additional domains as required.
+In the Domains section, click + to add a host or domain.
+In the Name field, type the host or domain for which the app extension performs single sign-on.
+Add additional hosts or domains as required.
 If you selected Redirect as the sign-on type, perform the following steps: In the URLs section, click + to add a URL.
 In the Name field, type the URL prefix for the identity provider for which the app extension performs single sign-on.
 Add additional URLs as required.
 In the Custom payload code field, enter the custom payload code for the app extension.
-If you select Kerberos built-in extenstion a.
-In the Domains section, click + to add a domain. b.
+If you selected Kerberos $\hat{\mathbf{a}}{\mathbf{b}}$ in the Domains section click \pm to add a best or domain built-in extension b.
 In the Realm name field, type the realm name for the credential. c.
 Select the appropriate Apple Kerberos SSO extension data for your environment.
 By default, automatic login and Active Directory autodiscovery are allowed.
 You can also specify the default realm, allow only managed apps to use single sign-on, and require users to confirm access. d.
 Set the Principal name for the connection. e.
 If you want to use a certificate profile to provide the PKINIT certificate for authentication, select the profile type from the Select the PKINIT certificate for authentication drop-down list and then select the appropriate profile. f.
-If you're using the Generic Security Service API, specify the GSS name of the Kerberos cache.
-G. In the App bundle identifiers section, click + to specify the bundle IDs that are allowed to access the ticket-granting ticket. h.
+If you're using the Generic Security Service API, specify the GSS name of the Kerberos cache .
+9. In the App bundle identifiers section, click + to specify the bundle IDs that are allowed to access the ticket-granting ticket. h.
 In the Preferred key distribution centers section, click + to specify preferred servers if they are not discoverable using DNS.
 Specify each server in the same format used in a krb5.conf file.
 The specified servers are used for connectivity checks and tried first for Kerberos traffic.
 If the servers do not respond, the device uses DNS discovery. i.
-In the Custom domain-realm mapping field, enter any required custom mapping of domains to realm names in payload format, for example
+In the Custom domain-realm mapping field, enter any required custom mapping of domains to realm names in payload format, for example <key>sample-realm1</key> <array><string>org</string><!--<br-->array>.</array> j.
+In the Login hint field, specify text to display at bottom of the Kerberos login window.